Dbzruler72/pkmasters.com/readme.md

 # \*-P.K.Masters-\*  website
-After the clan closed in 2010, the website and forum remained largely untouched, aside from a few backend forum updates.
-Over the past 10 years, I've felt particularly bad that the Events page sat contentless, which occurred after I discovered inconsistent behavior in Firefox and Safari that crashed the browsers.
+After closing the clan in 2010, I let the website and forum remain largely untouched, aside from a few backend forum updates.
+Over the past 10 years, I've felt particularly bad that the website Events page sat contentless, which occurred after I discovered inconsistent behavior in Firefox and Safari that crashed the browsers.
 Old  \*-PK.M-\*  members deserve a working website to remember the old days.

 # Plans
-I'm rewriting the entire website while preserving the original design.
+I'm rewriting the entire website while preserving the original aesthetic, bad design decisions and all.
 The markup and code need to be written to modern-day standards and practices so that the site is as future proof as possible.
 The website especially needs to adapt to mobile devices.

 # Current Status
 Work in progress.
-See the [dev branch](../../tree/dev).
+See the [dev branch](../../tree/dev) for the latest update.

 # Dependencies